-We report the best clustering performance after performing a parameter search for each algorithm.
+We report the best clustering performance after a parameter search for each algorithm.
 Table \ref{para} lists the parameters and their search ranges for each algorithm. $\psi$ in ReScale controls the precision of $\widehat{cdf}_{\lambda}(x)$, i.e., the number of intervals used for estimating $\widehat{cdf}_{\lambda}(x)$.
 We set $\delta=0.015$ as the default value for CDF-TS.

-Table \ref{best} shows the best F-measures for DBSCAN, DP, their ReScale, DScale and CDF-TS versions.
-The average F-measures, showed in the second-to-last row, reveal that CDF-TS improves the clustering performance of either DBSCAN or DP with a larger performance gap than both ReScale and DScale.
+Table \ref{best} shows the best F-measures for DBSCAN, DP, EC, LGD and their ReScale, DScale and CDF-TS versions.
+The average F-measures, showed in the second last row, reveal that CDF-TS improves the clustering performance of all clustering algorithms with a larger performance gap than both ReScale and DScale.
 In addition, CDF-TS is the best performer on many more datasets than other contenders (shown in the last row of Table \ref{best}.)